Slavery Documented

 2nd August 1911 Account of Mark McCrary.jpg

 Account of Mark McCrary in a Dispatch article published in 1911.
-After checking census records, Mark McCrary would have been in his 20s at the time of the events recalled.
+After checking census records, Mark McCrary would have been in his 20s at the time he witnessed the events recalled.

 Dr. William R. Holt was a founder of the North Carolina Agriculture Society, and engaged in experimental farming at his Linwood Plantation.